geoschem/GCClassic/docs/source/getting-started/software-requirements.rst

 Best way to install: `Direct from Intel <https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/fortran-compiler.html>`_ (requires purchase of a site license or a student license)

-NOTE: Intel 2021 may be obtained for free, or installed with a package manager such as `Spack <https://spack.readthedocs.io>`_.
+.. tip:: Intel 2021 may be obtained for free, or installed with a
+	 package manager such as `Spack <https://spack.readthedocs.io>`_.

-.. _supported-compilers-for-GEOS-Chem-Classic:
+.. _the-gnu-compiler-collection:

 The GNU Compiler Collection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~